Oxygen depletion compared to carbon dioxide emissions.

 One barrel of oil weighs 136 kilograms.
 So, multiplying by the number of barrels gives 4.8202e12 kilograms of oil produced per year.

-Dividing that number by 1e12 = 16.919 gigatonnes of oxygen burned per year.
+Dividing that number by 1e12 = 16.919 gigatonnes of oxygen burned by oil per year.

 Coal burns 21.102 gigatonnes of oxygen per year.

 Coal spills.
 0.